 The predators of superb fairywrens include bigger carnivorous birds such as kookaburras, butcher birds, currawongs and ravens.
 Introduced species such as cats, foxes and rats are also a threat to eggs in the nest, baby birds and adults while they are feeding.

-You can help protect fairywrens in your garden by planting thick shrubs for them to hide in.
+People can help protect fairywrens by planting thick shrubs for them to hide in.

 There are many references to superb fairywrens in Aboriginal cultures around Australia.

-The D’harawal people, whose traditional country is around Wollongong in NSW, have a dreaming story where the superb fairywren gets his blue colours from the berries of the Dianella plant.
+The D’harawal people, whose traditional country is around Wollongong in NSW, have a Dreaming story where the superb fairywren gets his blue colours from the berries of the Dianella plant.
 They call this bird murrudoo’win.
-The Eora and Durug peoples of the Sydney area also call the superb fairywren muruduwin.
+The Eora and Darug peoples of the Sydney area also call the superb fairywren muruduwin.

 On October 8th, 2021, the superb fairywren was voted 'bird of the year' in a competition run by the Guardian newspaper and Birdlife Australia.
 40,000 Australians voted for their favourite bird.
 The Tawny Frogmouth came a close second.